 NOTE 2: The URSP rules or UE Local configuration is used to enable to routing of collected data via a specific PDU session (e.g. associated DNN and S-NSSAI).
 "UE data collection" traffic is identified by PDU session with associated DNN and S-NSSAI, and this configuration is decided by operator and (if any) SLA in this Release.

-Editor's note: How to separate "UE data collection" traffic over user plane from end user generated user plane traffic is FFS.

 5. The UE sends USER PLANE CONNECTION COMPLETE message via UL NAS TRANSPORT message the to the AMF and the AMF forwards it to the DCF by invoking Namf_Communication_N1MessageNotify service operation.

 6. The UE performs UE data collection.
 The NG-RAN may provide the configuration for the UE data measurement.